nilaysundarkar/algorithms/Algo-Cormen-Book/Chapter2/2.1/Notes.md

 ````
 ###### Linear Search Loop Invariant

-If A[i] matches the value being searched, return and exit, else increase i by 1
+If A[i] matches the value being searched, return and exit, else increase i by 1.
+Return NULL if no match is found after scanning all items.

 **Initialization** - At i =0, if the value matches program exits